-The TICH works closely with THN, a nonprofit organization that provides assistance to Texas communities to end homelessness through training, technical assistance, and advocacy.
+The TICH works closely with THN, a nonprofit organization that provides assistance to Texas communities to end homelessness through training, technical assistance, and policy maker education.
 THN has the following statutory authority to supplement the TICH's work pursuant to Section 2306.905(b) of the Texas Government Code: "In accomplishing the council's duties under this section, the council and each of its represented agencies may seek program or policy assistance from the Texas Homeless Network or any other organization in this state that has a network of providers with expertise in assisting homeless youth."

 THN provides support to agencies and communities that are building systems to end homelessness in Texas through education, resources, and advocacy.
-This is the umbrella under which all programs and staff operate at THN, and it's under this directive the staff and board derive the agency's purpose and role.
+This is the umbrella under which all programs and staff operate at THN, and it is under this directive the staff and board derive the agency's purpose and role.

 Advocates, nonprofits, and state agencies formed THN to meet the unmet needs they identified in their efforts to end homelessness on the community and state level.
-Twenty-six years later, THN continues to evolve and is meeting these needs through two primary focus areas, the Texas Balance of State CoC and Statewide Initiatives.
+Twenty-nine years later, THN continues to evolve and is meeting these needs through two primary focus areas, the Texas Balance of State CoC and Statewide Initiatives.

 The Texas Balance of State CoC initiative serves 215 counties in Texas, 85% of the state, through technical assistance, training and development of a coordinated response to end homelessness.
-The Statewide Initiatives program serves all of Texas in the areas of advocacy, community support through VISTA and Social Security Insurance/Social Security Disability Insurance Outreach, Access and Recovery (SOAR), representation in state agency and council planning, and through organizing an annual conference on ending homelessness.
+The Statewide Initiatives program serves all of Texas in the areas of advocacy, community support through VISTA AmeriCorps Support, implementation of a Texas Homeless Data Sharing Network, representation in state agency and council planning, and through organizing an annual conference on ending homelessness.
 These two initiatives intersect and complement each other as THN strives to meet its goal of ending homelessness.